UDOOboard/X86-Docs/docs/04_Software_&_OS_Distro/01_Linux.md

 * [**Lakka**](http://www.lakka.tv/) is a lightweight Linux distribution that transforms a computer into a full blown game console for retrogaming.

-* [**LibreELEC**](https://libreelec.tv/) Kodi is a free and open-source media player software application developed by the XBMC Foundation.
+* [**LibreELEC – Just enough OS for KODI**](https://libreelec.tv/) Kodi is a free and open-source media player software application developed by the XBMC Foundation.
 LibreELEC (short for Libre Embedded Linux Entertainment Center) is a distro based on Kodi, is a non-profit fork of OpenELEC as an open source just enough OS (JeOS) Linux software appliance distro for Kodi.

 *source [www.howtogeek.com](https://www.howtogeek.com/191207/10-of-the-most-popular-linux-distributions-compared/)*